navasmontilla/CAELUM/README.md

 -  [First steps with atmospheric flows: the colliding thermals test case](python/caseCollidingBub.ipynb)

-For a correct functionality, *Jupyter Notebook* must be launched from the software main directory.
+For a correct functionality, *Jupyter Notebook* must be launched from the software main directory, e.g. ```me@myPc: SomeFolder/CAELUM/$ jupyter notebook```

-A more complete set of examples, scripted in Python, are listed below:
+A more complete set of examples, scripted in Python, are listed below.
+The Python scripts to generate the cases below **must be launched from the software main directory**.

 ### Scalar problems